 Thank you very much.

 8 tips for finding they best real estate agent for you.

-Aaron Lovett is an awesome full-service Realtor in Smyrna, TN, working out of the regional office of Century 21 United Realty in Murfreesboro, TN.
-He may just be the best Realtor you’ll ever meet.
+Aaron Lovett is an awesome full-service Realtor in Smyrna, TN, working out of the Weichert Realtors – The Andrews Group office in Murfreesboro, TN.
 His service area includes Smyrna, Murfreesboro, the remainder of Rutherford county and surrounding areas, including Nashville and Davidson county.
 He cares for the needs of sellers, buyers, and investors.
 Aaron has lived in Middle Tennessee for over 20 years.
 He takes pride in helping home buyers and sellers reach their real estate goals.